jonathanteeter/JobSearch-Project/README.md

     * The second is to the wunderground for current weather ("https://api.wunderground.com/api/".

 ## Design & Technology
-* The design is will meet these requirements:
+* The design will meet these requirements:
     * Must uses at least two APIs
     * Must use AJAX to pull data  (AJAX method to put data)
     * Must utilize at least one new library or technology that we haven’t discussed